Mills College at Northeastern University

-Mills College at Northeastern University is a private college in Oakland, California and part of Northeastern University's global university system.
-Mills College was founded as the Young Ladies Seminary in 1852 in Benicia, California; it was relocated to Oakland in 1871 and became the first women's college west of the Rockies.
-In 2022, it merged with Northeastern University following several years of severe financial difficulties.
+Mills College at Northeastern University in Oakland, California is part of Northeastern University's global university system.
+Mills College was founded as the Young Ladies Seminary in 1852 in Benicia, California; it was relocated to Oakland in 1871 and became the second women's college west of the Rockies.
+In 2022, it merged with Northeastern University.

 History

 Mills College was initially founded as the Young Ladies Seminary in the city of Benicia in 1852 under the leadership of Mary Atkins, a graduate of Oberlin College.

 In 1865, Susan Tolman Mills, a graduate of Mount Holyoke College (then Mount Holyoke Female Seminary), and her husband, Cyrus Mills, bought the Young Ladies Seminary renaming it Mills Seminary.
 In 1871, the school was moved to its current location in Oakland, California.
 The school was incorporated in 1877 and was officially renamed Mills College in 1885.
 In 1890, after serving for decades as principal (under two presidents as well), Susan Mills became the president of the college and held the position for 19 years.

 Beginning in 1906 the seminary classes were progressively eliminated.
 In 1920, Mills added graduate programs for women and men, granting its first master's degrees the following year.

 Other notable milestones in the college's history include the presidency of renowned educator and activist Aurelia Henry Reinhardt during World War I and II, the establishment of the first laboratory school west of the Mississippi for aspiring teachers (currently known as the Mills College Children's School) in 1926, and becoming the first women's college to offer a computer science major (1974).

 Reversal of decision to go co-ed

 In 1990, Mills became the first and only women's college in the US to reverse a decision to go coed.
 On May 3, 1990, Mills Trustees announced that they had voted to admit male undergraduate students to Mills.

 This decision led to a two-week student and staff strike, accompanied by numerous displays of non-violent protests by the students.

 At one point, nearly 300 students blockaded the administrative offices and boycotted classes.

-On May 18, the Trustees met again to reconsider the decision, leading to a reversal of the vote to go coed on the undergraduate level.
+On May 18, the Trustees met again to reconsider the decision, leading to a reversal of the vote to go co-ed on the undergraduate level.